1800 121 187 Connect with our cruise experts

 1800 121 187

-• A Grand Journey Of Stunning Boreal Scenery & Northern Cultural Heritage
+• A Grand Journey of Stunning Boreal Scenery & Northern Cultural Heritage

 Cruiseline: Explora Journeys Ship: Explora III Departure: Monday, September 7, 2026 Nights: 30 nights Departs: Hamburg Returns: New York